SynQuE: Estimating Synthetic Dataset Quality Without Annotations

 \subsection{Representation-Based Proxy Metrics}

 \paragraph{Mean Distance to Medoid} Our first proxy metric adapts Mean Distance to Medoid ($\mdm$), a measure of dataset diversity~\citep{cox_directed_2021, laliberte_distance-based_2010, lehman_abandoning_2011, risi_how_2009}.
 The rationale is that high-diversity synthetic datasets may offer broader coverage in the embedding space and thus yield higher performance on real data.
 For \ournameshort, $\mdm$ characterizes this diversity by measuring the sparsity of data points around medoids.
-Given $\dataset_\synth$, we compute $N$ medoids using clustering algorithms such as kMedoids \footnote{\url{https://pypi.org/project/kmedoids/}}.
-For each medoid $\tilde{x}^M$, we aggregate the Euclidean distances from all points within their corresponding cluster: $ \mdm = \frac{1}{N}\sum_{i=1}^Nd(x_i^M, \tilde{x}^M) $.
-Intuitively, if points within each cluster are centered around the medoid, $\mdm$ will be small, and therefore less diverse in the embedding space.
+Given $\dataset_\synth$ of size $n_s$, we compute $K$ medoids using clustering algorithms such as kMedoids \footnote{\url{https://pypi.org/project/kmedoids/}}.
+Let $\tilde{x}_k$ be the $k$-th medoid and $\mathcal{C}_k$ be the set of points assigned to this medoid.
+We aggregate the Euclidean distances from all points within their corresponding cluster: $ \mdm = \frac{1}{n_s} \sum_{k=1}^K \sum_{x_i \in \mathcal{C}_k} d(x_i, \tilde{x}_k) $.
+Intuitively, if points within each cluster are centered around the medoid, $\mdm$ will be small, indicating the dataset is less diverse in the embedding space.
 In contrast, high-diversity synthetic datasets to have broader coverage, and therefore higher performance on real data.
 A higher $\mdm$ score suggests greater diversity, so we use it directly as the \ournameshort\ score.

 \paragraph{Maximum Mean Discrepancy} Next, we propose a proxy based on Maximum Mean Discrepancy ($\mmd$), a nonparametric test that assesses whether two samples originate from the same distribution~\citep{gretton_kernel_2012,borgwardt_integrating_2006, lu_improved_2022, li_generative_2015}.
 As a \ournameshort\ proxy, we use $\mmd$ to measure the discrepancy between the synthetic dataset and the real data distribution.
 Given $n_\synth$ synthetic input samples $x_i\in\dataset_\synth$ of size $n_\synth$ and $m_\real$ unannotated real input samples $y_i\in\samples_\real$, $\mmd$ quantifies the distance between these two empirical distributions in a reproducing kernel Hilbert space using a kernel function $k(\cdot)$.